-XARELTO®: Clinical trials and real-world evidence in the treatment and reduction in the risk of recurrent deep vein thrombosis (DVT) and pulmonary embolism (PE)
+XARELTO®: Clinical trials for initial treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE)

-HCP = healthcare professional; INR = international normalized ratio; NOAC = non-vitamin K antagonist oral anticoagulant; SOC = standard of care; VKA = vitamin K antagonist; VTE = venous thromboembolism.
+CrCl = creatinine clearance; DOAC = direct oral anticoagulant; DVT = deep vein thrombosis; ED = emergency department; HCP = healthcare professional; INR = international normalized ratio; ISTH = International Society on Thrombosis and Haemostasis; PE = pulmonary embolism; SOC = standard of care; VKA = vitamin K antagonist; VTE = venous thromboembolism.